November 6 - November 22, 2015

 Since 2007, FLIFF has presented free outdoor screenings for families in the Bay Harbor Islands.
 The series runs from January - May and attracts a multitude of movie-goers.

-Also since 2008, FLIFF has assisted in a major way providing programming assistance to DBFF.
+FLIFF has assisted in providing programming assistance to DBFF in major ways.

 FORT LAUDERDALE BEACH